 Kids of all skill levels are welcome to put on their dancing shoes and join in at this studio.
 Beginners learn dancing basics like coordination and rhythm in the Young Dancers Program (ages 2–5) to prepare for ballet and tap classes, while kids in the Technique Program (ages 6–18) develop form and try other genres like jazz, theater dance, hip-hop and modern as well.
 Pilates and dance history are also in the mix, and serious dancers may even ascend to the Pre-Professional Program (ages 7–18).
 Rehearsals are fun, yet focused, with a required dress code for most classes, but the dancers’ dedication pays off—past students have gone on to perform in prestigious shows, including Broadway’s Hamilton.
 Ages 18 months–18.

-Several levels of ballet (including a parent-child class for two-year-olds) allow young twinkle toes to learn and build their skills from the ground up and eventually audition for Ballet for Young Audiences' Nutcracker.
-Off-the-beaten-path options include SportsDance, a program that uses athletic movements like jumping and bending to teach the fundamentals, and Imagine Dance, where a different story serves as inspiration for the dances in each class.
-Hip-hop, tap and jazz are also on the menu.
+Find the leotard and start lacing those ballet shoes.
+Several levels of ballet (including parent-child classes) allow young twinkle toes to build their skills from the ground up.
+But that's not the only offering at the Long Island City School of Ballet.
+Atypical options include SportsDance for Boys, a program that uses athletic movements to teach the fundamentals, and Imagine Dance, where a different story serves as inspiration for the routines in each class.
+Classic offerings such as hip-hop, tap and jazz are also on the menu, should your dance machine want to check out a variety of genres.
 Ages 2 and up.

-These days, kids aren’t just impressing their parents by mastering high-tech toys with little instruction—they’re building their own playthings, with working parts and all.
-This electronics and robotics shop in Williamsburg sells the pieces necessary to build functional video game controllers, motors, instruments and more, and invites kids to learn and create together.
+These days, kids aren’t just impressing their parents by mastering high-tech toys with little instruction, they’re building their own playthings—working parts and all!
+This electronics and robotics shop in Brooklyn invites kids to learn and create together.
 Courses cover everything from basic engineering (circuitry, mechanics) to digital programming and 3D design.
-Students use made-for-kids kits like littleBits and LEGO MINDSTORMS as well as cutting-edge software like Arduino and Scratch.
+Be sure to check out all of the offerings in both Brooklyn locales!
 Ages 5–14.